 You’re More Resilient

 Tough times are a part of life for everyone.
-But having a strong belief in yourself means that you’re less likely to give up when facing challenges or things aren’t going as planned.
+But having a strong belief in yourself means you’re less likely to give up when facing challenges or things aren’t going as planned.

-Someone with healthy self-esteem is more likely to feel positive about their own judgment when it comes to making important and sometimes difficult decisions.
+Someone with healthy self-esteem is more likely to feel positive about their own judgment when it comes to trying new things or making important and sometimes difficult decisions.

 Better Physical Health